2021 British & Irish Lions tour to South Africa: South Africa

 Note: Ages, caps and clubs as of first test match on 24 July 2021.

 Matches

 British & Irish Lions v Japan

 The Lions began their 2021 tour with their first ever match in Scotland.
 Lions captain Alun Wyn Jones was substituted in the 7th minute after suffering a dislocated shoulder that seemed to rule him out of the tour.
 The Lions went 21–0 up in the first 23 minutes, through tries from Josh Adams, Duhan van der Merwe and Robbie Henshaw, all converted by Dan Biggar, but also lost flanker Justin Tipuric to a shoulder injury in the 21st minute.
 Tadhg Beirne added a fourth try after half-time, again converted by Biggar to make it 28–0.
 Japan responded with a try by Kazuki Himeno after 58 minutes, converted by Yu Tamura, who also kicked a penalty with 12 minutes to go to make the final score 28–10.
+The British & Irish Lions Board later stated that this was not a Lions Test match, and classed it as "an international fixture", but each Lions player received a cap and each debutant was awarded a Lions number.